sergiovitale/pansharpening-cnn-python-version/README.md

 # pansharpening-cnn
-[Target-Adaptive CNN Based Pansharpening](https://arxiv.org/abs/1709.06054) is an advanced version of pansharpening method PNN with residual learning, different loss and a target-adaptive phase.
+[Target-Adaptive CNN Based Pansharpening](https://arxiv.org/abs/1709.06054) is an advanced version of pansharpening method [PNN](http://www.mdpi.com/2072-4292/8/7/594) with residual learning, different loss and a target-adaptive phase.

 # Team members
  Giuseppe Scarpa  (giscarpa@.unina.it);
- Sergio Vitale    (sergio.vitale@uniparthenope.it);
+ Sergio Vitale    (contact person, sergio.vitale@uniparthenope.it);
  Davide Cozzolino (davide.cozzolino@unina.it).

 # License
 Copyright (c) 2018 Image Processing Research Group of University Federico II of Naples ('GRIP-UNINA').

 All rights reserved.
 This work should only be used for nonprofit purposes.

 By downloading and/or using any of these files, you implicitly agree to all the